pingidentity/helm-charts/docs/CONTRIBUTING.md

 #### Suggesting enhancements

-As with bugs, requests are tracked as [GitHub issues](https://guides.github.com/features/issues/).
+As with bugs, requests are tracked as [GitHub issues](https://github.com/pingidentity/helm-charts/issues/).
 You can suggest an enhancement by submitting an issue in the project's issue tracker.

-Please understand that enhancement requests are reviewed and prioritized internally, and we may not be able to address all requests or provide an estimated time for resolution.
+Please understand that enhancement requests are handled in the same way as bug reports, and we may not be able to address all enhancement requests or provide an estimated time for resolution.

 #### Alternate routes for submitting bugs and suggesting enhancements